 Throughout the journey through Jordan, Israel, and the West Bank participants will enjoy accommodation in 5-star hotels.

 The safety and security of our participants is our primary concern.
-We consultant with Israel’s security services and receive all security alerts posted by the Security Department of Jewish Agency for Israel (JAFI) and its subsidiary company, The Israel Experience.
+We consult with Israel’s security services and receive all security alerts posted by the Security Department of Jewish Agency for Israel (JAFI) and its subsidiary company, The Israel Experience.

 About the Arava Institute